Ethical Charter

 This Charter speaks to the common ethical framework that guides and inspires all EABCT member associations and EABCT itself toward the highest ethical ideals in their professional and scientific missions.
 It also guides their relationships within EABCT and with their wider social, cultural and political connections.

-This Charter is clearly distinct from a code of ethics ruling the professional behavior of individual CBT therapists.
+This Charter is clearly distinct from a code of ethics ruling the professional behaviour of individual CBT therapists.
 The Charter addresses the behaviour and values of associations; codes of ethics address the behaviour and values of therapists.

 EABCT member associations are associations of people interested in, professionals practicing or studying CBT.
 They are not necessarily national associations or organisations and, in any case, they do not represent in any way the nations in which they may be located, nor the political agenda of these nations.